 When you record a test, you can select how often and on which devices you want it to run, and choose from several global locations.
 You’ll be able to see data from your test runs immediately, without setting up and configuring your own testing infrastructure.
 However, if you want to monitor internal-facing applications or CI environments that aren’t publicly accessible, you can easily set up up private location workers to run Datadog Synthetic tests.

 Automate your UX testing with Datadog's intelligent, adaptive browser tests.

 For each executed test run, you can see the test status, the end-to-end duration of the test, and a waterfall visualization of the duration of each step.
 For every step and assertion, Datadog automatically generates a screenshot from your application, so you can see exactly what your users are seeing.

 Automated browser tests have traditionally been notoriously brittle, often breaking as a result of even minor UI changes.
-To eliminate false alarms caused by flaky tests, AI-powered Datadog Browser Tests mimic human decision-making processes and intelligently adjust in response to application changes.
+To eliminate false alarms caused by flaky tests, AI-powered Datadog Synthetic browser tests mimic human decision-making processes and intelligently adjust in response to application changes.

 For instance, when a button in your web app is moved or the identifier of an element changes, a Datadog Synthetic browser test infers how to carry out the existing test in the updated UI.
 If all the steps and assertions in the test can be completed successfully, Datadog updates the stored identification mechanism and test definition to reflect the changes on the page.
 Ultimately, these self-maintaining browser tests allow teams to spend less time fixing tests and instead focus on building new features.